BieremaBoyzProgramming/gradeSheets/README.txt

 Compatibility
 -------------

-The application has been tested on Google Chrome 44, Mozilla Firefox 39, Internet Explorer 11, and Microsoft Edge 20.
+The application is intended to support the current versions of Google Chrome, Mozilla Firefox, Internet Explorer, and Microsoft Edge.
 Other browsers and earlier versions of these browsers might behave unexpectedly and are not recommended.

 * On Internet Explorer and Microsoft Edge, make sure headers and footers are disabled before printing; this can be done in Print preview or Page setup for